On May 27, the UBC Vancouver Senate passed a motion to adjust the winter session’s formal examination schedule and add a fall term break.

 “If UBC is so concerned with student finances, why are they raising tuition yet again, with consultation that students criticized as inadequate?”

 In keeping with the time-honoured tradition of UBC students begging for a fall reading break that never materialises, it seems that 2018 is not going to look any different.
 As it stands, UBC and McGill are the only major Canadian universities to not have reading breaks.

 In November 2015, Jenna Omassi, the then-AMS VP academic and university affairs predicted that we would have a fall reading break by now.

 UBC students shouldn’t get their hopes up — fall reading break is not coming to UBC next year.
-This ties UBC with McGill as being two of the last major Canadian universities to not have a break in the fall term.
+This ties UBC with McGill and Simon Fraser University as being three of the last major Canadian universities to not have a break in the fall term.